cadamei/cadamei.github.io/about.md

 permalink: /about/
 ---

-For now, my name is Johnathan.
+My name is Johnathan.
 I build antennas for fun.
 I roast, extract and drink coffee.
 I now rarely take photos.
 I try to program.

 Read about it here.